vuejs/vue2-ssr-docs/docs/guide/data.md

 ## Data Store

-During SSR, we are essentially rendering a "snapshot" of our app, so if the app relies on some asynchronous data, **these data need to be pre-fetched and resolved before we start the rendering process**.

-Another concern is that on the client, the same data needs to be available before we mount the client side app - otherwise the client app would render using different state and the hydration would fail.
+During SSR, we are essentially rendering a "snapshot" of our app.
+The asynchronous data from our components needs to be available before we mount the client side app - otherwise the client app would render using different state and the hydration would fail.

 To address this, the fetched data needs to live outside the view components, in a dedicated data store, or a "state container".
-On the server, we can pre-fetch and fill data into the store before rendering.
-In addition, we will serialize and inline the state in the HTML.
+On the server, we can pre-fetch and fill data into the store while rendering.
+In addition, we will serialize and inline the state in the HTML after the app has finished rendering.
 The client-side store can directly pick up the inlined state before we mount the app.

 We will be using the official state management library [Vuex](https://github.com/vuejs/vuex/) for this purpose.
 Let's create a `store.js` file, with some mocked logic for fetching an item based on an id: